SOCIAL TEA HOUSE

 In orphanages children and youth often have no real rights, they cannot decide about the place they live in or the food they eat.
 What’s more, they don’t have many duties.
 Most of them don’t have an idea how real life looks like, what it means to work, manage your own money, live on your own.

-Before opening the Social Tea House I was volunteering for many years organizing trainings in one orphanage.
+Before opening the Social Tea House I was volunteering for many years organizing training in one orphanage.
 It was strange for me to realize how neglected they are.
 I engaged some volunteers and every week on Tuesday we came with some activity, sometimes we would just watch a movie.
 But it was so much not enough, our impact was not really big, we wanted to do something more.
 All in all, they were still illiterate and not able to join the society.
 That’s how the idea of Social Tea House was born.
 We use a lot of tools for changing their attitude, not only providing jobs.
 For example, we invite expats who live here to share their travelling stories and we make sure our youngsters participate in such meetings.
 We want to mix them with other people.
-Each boy from orphanage knows at least one drug dealer and several prostitutes, but no poet, guitar player, entrepreneur.
+Each boy from the orphanage knows at least one drug dealer and several prostitutes, but no poet, guitar player, entrepreneur.
 We try to clash.

 In the Social Tea House, in general, different groups clash.
 They rent the space to NGOs as well as big companies, they organize different kinds of events and meet-ups.

 The Social Tea House is not only a place for drinking tea and coffee, it's also a safe, creative space and learning environment.
 You can find here people who think the same way and co-create with them.
 We give this place for free to other organizations, we barely charge NGOs.
-But on the other hands, we charge quite a lot corporates or banks.
+But on the other hand, we charge quite a lot corporations or banks.
 It’s our community impact, we want to support other socially oriented groups.
-We don't give the space at the same conditions and we are very clear about it.
+We don't give the space the same conditions and we are very clear about it.

 We wanted Ikea to sponsor our furniture.
 We sent many emails, letters, most of them they didn’t answer, and those which they did said: very good project, good luck.
 We decided to change strategy.
 We started a campaign in any possible social media, for example publishing our photo and tagging Ikea with questions: why don’t you like us?
 Stupid as it sounds, after two days they called us to propose the meeting.
 Finally, they gave us the whole furniture needed on the ground floor, where the proper Tea House is located.